 Ever thought about visiting China?
 If you need more inspiration take a look at this post.

-Ok that’s it for now.
+Ok that concludes my craft breweries around the world list for now.
 So, if you are ever travelling around the Americas, Europe or Asia and you just feel like you need a decent hand crafted beer, check out one of these breweries.
 As you take that first sip you’ll thank me for it (although the next morning you may not!)
 Double IPA anyone?

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!